Bankrupt!: Critical reception

 Bankrupt! received mostly positive ratings from most music critics.
 At Metacritic, which assigns a weighted average score out of 100 to ratings and reviews from mainstream critics, the album received a metascore of 71, based on 41 reviews.
 AllMusic's Heather Phares highlighted that the album "isn't nearly as devoid of new ideas as its title suggests, but it doesn't feel like quite the leap forward Wolfgang was compared to what came before it.
 Not that it necessarily needs to be" because it "lets them celebrate with a victory lap that's enjoyable for all concerned."
 At Chicago Tribune, Greg Kot found that it is more "cohesive than its best-selling predecessor."
 Reef Younis of Clash rated the effort an 8 out of 10, and told that the album is "as meticulous, likeable, and danceable as its predecessors."

 At Consequence of Sound, Steven Arroyo stated that Bankrupt! "could end up the most anti-pop pop album of the year" and although it has its confusing "fake-out" moments, "if the choice was between confusing or boring and safe, Phoenix made the right call."
-Drowned in Sound's Krystina Nellis rated the album a 9 out of 10, and alluded to how the album maybe a "shock to the system at first", but called the process of listening to the album a "thrilling ride nonetheless".
+Drowned in Sound's Krystina Nellis rated the album a 9 out of 10, and alluded to how the album may be a "shock to the system at first", but called the process of listening to the album a "thrilling ride nonetheless".
 Simon Price music critic for The Independent called the album "derivative and is a near hybrid of Mew, the Postal Service, M83 and Empire of the Sun, but it's perfectly likeable without ever inspiring outright love."
 At Los Angeles Times, Randall Roberts found the album to be "hardly groundbreaking" because it "feels like a predictable progression, too logical an evolution", yet the release "succeeds despite its verbal elusiveness."
 John Murphy of musicOMH wrote that the release was "well worth waiting for."